ExpressGateway/express-gateway.io/docs/admin/index.md

 A scope is a tag you can use to mark API Endpoints and matching Consumer credentials.
 Scopes can be used within any credential types.
 [Credentials and Scopes Management][credential_management] describes how scopes are declared within credentials.

+##### Schema
+Express Gateway utilizes schemas to validate all the options provided by the configurations files.
+This mechanism prevents the gateway from starting if some required parameters are missing or incorrect.
+You can query the schemas through the API and provide new ones using [plugins][plugins]

 ##### Token (OAuth 2.0 specific)
 Express Gateway supports access and refresh tokens as part of the OAuth 2.0 standard.